Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Partial Semigroups of Closed and Semi-Open Segments

-The following fact has been verified with Isabelle. \begin{proposition} If $\calS$ and $\calT$ are partial semigroups (monoids), then so is $\calS\sddot \calT$. \end{proposition}
+The following fact has been verified with Isabelle. \begin{prop} If $\calS$ and $\calT$ are partial semigroups (monoids), then so is $\calS\sddot \calT$. \end{prop}

-Since we are mainly interested in purely finite segments $(s,0)$ and purely infinite segments $(0,t)$, we add an element $0$ as an annihilator to $\calS$ that denotes the empty finite segment.
+Since we are mainly interested in purely closed segments $(s,0)$ and purely semi-open segments $(0,t)$, we add an element $0$ as an annihilator to $\calS$ that denotes the empty closed segment.
 By definition it satisfies